 If you’re trying to decide whether to upgrade to the new GoPro HERO 5 Black from the previous model or have found a good deal on the HERO 4 Black and are trying to decide which to get, here’s a rundown of how the two models are different and how they’re similar.

-Overall, the HERO5 takes the best features of the HERO4 Black and Silver and combines them in a single camera while adding some interesting new features like voice control, video stabilization, a RAW photo format, automatic GPS tagging, and automatic uploading to the new GoPro Plus cloud service.
+Overall, the HERO 5 takes the best features of the HERO 4 Black and Silver and combines them in a single camera.
+There’s 4K video recording and fine-grained controls available with Protune settings.
+There’s also a built-in touchscreen that can be used for live view, changing settings, and navigating the menu system.
+And it also adds some interesting new features like voice control, video stabilization, a RAW photo format, automatic GPS tagging, and automatic uploading to the new GoPro Plus cloud service.
+And one of the most significant differences is that the camera itself is now waterproof without the need for an external housing.
 There are also a lot of smaller tweaks, additions, and improvements that will appeal to certain users.

 Size and Weight

-It’s also worth noting that if size is a critical issue, the HERO5 Session might be worth a look.
+It’s also worth noting that if the size is a critical issue, the HERO 5 Session might be worth a look.
 It’s significantly smaller and cube-shaped.
 It doesn’t have all the features of the Black, but it is small.